Pacatro/portfolio/README.md

 - Press the `:` key
 - Click the terminal button in the header, next to the name
-- Keep pressing the screen for a second if your are in mobile

 ### Available commands